 Study Sites & Design: Overview

-The Bonanza Creek LTER research program at Bonanza Creek Experimental Forest is designed to study ecosystem structure and function through examination of controls over successional processes in taiga forests of interior Alaska.
-This study tests hypotheses regarding the controls on ecosystem succession with study plots located in different successional stages of primary succession on the floodplain of the Tanana River, and in different stages of succession following wildfire.
+At the Bonanza Creek Experimental Forest (BCEF) we study ecosystem structure and function through the examination of controls over successional processes in taiga forests of Interior Alaska.
+We test hypotheses regarding controls on ecosystem succession with plots located in different stages of primary succession on the floodplain of the Tanana River, and in different stages of succession following wildfire.

-The Caribou-Poker Creeks Research Watershed (CPCRW) is a relatively pristine 104 km2 basin north of Fairbanks, Alaska.
-The watershed is reserved for ecological, hydrological, and climatic research, and is owned jointly by the State of Alaska and the University of Alaska Fairbanks.
-Climate and hydrology data have been collected since 1969, as well as ecological studies on a more sporadic schedule.
-The CPCRW is the only research watershed in the United States located in the zone of discontinuous permafrost, which comprises a large portion of the state of Alaska, including most of interior Alaska.
-The watershed is fairly representative of upland headwater stream basins in subarctic Alaska.
-Hydro-biological research in CPCRW has several major emphases: to assess the role of disturbance in the terrestrial landscape (e.g. wildfire, herbivory, logging) on subarctic stream ecosystems, and to assess the influence of discontinuous permafrost on fresh water ecology.
+The Caribou-Poker Creek Research Watershed (CPCRW) is a relatively pristine basin north of Fairbanks, Alaska reserved for ecological, hydrological, and climatic research.
+The CPCRW is the only research watershed in the United States located in the zone of discontinuous permafrost and is fairly representative of upland headwater stream basins in subarctic Alaska.
+Hydro-biological research in CPCRW has a few major emphases: assess the role of disturbance in the terrestrial landscape (i.e.,, wildfire, herbivory, logging) on subarctic stream ecosystems and the influence of discontinuous permafrost on freshwater ecology.

-The Eight Mile Lake study area (EML) is upland tundra located in the northern foothills of the Alaska range about 14 km west of Healy, Alaska (63º 52' 42”N, 149º15' 12”W).
-The site is situated on moist acidic tundra on a relatively well-drained gentle northeast-facing slope.
-Permafrost temperature in this region are currently ~ -1°C and therefore susceptible to thaw.
-Research at EML is focused on a permafrost thaw gradient, and in a permafrost heating experiment.
-The thaw gradient has three sites with minimal, moderate, and extensive thaw determined by the amount of vegetation change, active layer thickening, and thermokarst formation they have undergone.
-The soil warming experiment has been conducted using snow fences to trap insulating layers of snow.
-Core measurements at EML include monitoring of soil temperature and moisture, thaw depth, water table depth, and carbon dioxide fluxes.
+The Eight Mile Lake study area (EML) is an upland tundra located in the northern foothills of the Alaska range.
+Permafrost temperatures in this region are currently ~ -1°C and therefore susceptible to thaw.
+Research at EML is focused on a permafrost thaw gradient (minimal, moderate, and extensive thaw) and a long-term permafrost heating experiment.
+Core measurements at EML include soil temperature, moisture, thaw depth, water table depth, and carbon dioxide fluxes.
 We also measure plant productivity and phenology, soil and plant nutrient status, methane fluxes, and stable and radioactive carbon isotopes in plants and soils.